pzingg/todo_absinthe/README.md

 to exercise pubsub operations.
 Clicking the link will either subscribe to the subscriptions "itemsCreated", "itemsUpdated" and "itemsDeleted", or unsubscribe from them.

-### Client side GraphQL operations over websockets
+### Client side GraphQL operations over WebSockets

 To make an Absinthe query, mutation, or subscription request, Elm pushes a "doc" event to the "\*" channel.
 The payload is JSON encoded with GraphQL variables and the operation